the-crypt-keeper/can-ai-code/README.md

 * LangChain: To add a new model, update `init_model` to add parameter mappings and adapter instance.

-* All modal scripts:   The nature of Modal does not allow command-line selection of LLM model.
+* `interview_modal`:   The nature of Modal does not allow command-line selection of LLM model.
 In order to select models, you'll have to open the script and uncomment the `.run_function(download...)` line of choice.
 Note that only one model can be selected at a time.
 To add a new model, implement a new `download...` function.
-Quantization parameters are only required if the model does not contain a `quantize_config.json`.

 ### Notes on llamacpp